mikemac1/reading-notes/README.md

 # Reading Notes

 This site holds all notes for Code Fellows' courses.
 My current course is Code 301: Intermediate Software Development.
-This will be a best effort or copied & pasted to preview the next day's activities, record a summary of what I have read and write down what I have questions on or challenges to understanding.
+This will be a best effort to preview the next day's activities, record a summary of what I have read and write down what I have questions on or challenges to understanding.
+This may include mostly or even all copied & pasted content from readings as I want my efforts to be on coding and not time consuming writing assignments.

 ## Code 401 - Advanced Software Development (Still to come)